axeluhl/sailing-analytics/wiki/info/landscape/amazon-ec2.md

 * gitlist.sapsailing.com - for our git at /home/trac/git
 * git.sapsailing.com - for git cloning for dedicated users, used among other things for replication into git.wdf.sap.corp

-Furthermore, it host aliases for ``sapsailing.com``, ``www.sapsailing.com`` and all subdomains for archived content, pointing to the archive server which is defined in ``/etc/httpd/conf.d/000-macros.conf``.
+Furthermore, it hosts aliases for ``sapsailing.com``, ``www.sapsailing.com`` and all subdomains for archived content, pointing to the archive server which is defined in ``/etc/httpd/conf.d/000-macros.conf``.
 This is also where the archive server switching has to be configured.
 Before reloading the configuration, make sure the syntax is correct, or else you may end up killing the web server, leading to downtime.
 Check by running
 ```
         apachectl configtest
 ```